Skip to content

 However, it’s important to be aware of the echo chamber of success.
 Skyrocketing penny stocks are extremely likely to hit mainstream news, but the success stories are significantly outnumbered by the failures.
 Moreover, once an ASX penny stock hits the headlines, it's often too late to partake in its success.

 But many of the largest blue-chip stocks on the ASX began trading as penny stocks.
 For example, one of the largest stocks on the ASX, BHP, used to be a penny stock back in 1999.
 Afterpay was a penny stock as recently as 2017.
-International market titans Apple and Amazon also once qualified as penny stocks for investors with the foresight and luck to invest early.
+International market titans Apple and Amazon also once qualified as penny stocks for share traders with the foresight and luck to invest early.

 Top 5 ASX penny stocks to watch in 2025